 After I finally cooked my self the epic plate of handmade gluten free orecchiette you see in these photos… I asked myself “Why did it take you so long to make your own instead of complaining it was impossible to find?!”

 Anyway, I digressed enough for today.
-Now back to the recipe and the video tutorial I shot at my parent’s house back in Italy.
+Now back to the recipe and this amazing dish I prepared at my parent’s house in Italy.

 Gluten Free Orecchiette Pasta